GSA/digitalgov.gov/content/topics/analytics/_index.md

   title: "Analytics: essential knowledge"
   resources:
   - title: "How to build an analytics strategy"
-    summary: "The Digital Analytics Program (DAP) provides a start-to-finish approach for assessing, reporting, and taking action using Digital.gov in a case study with videos."
+    summary: "The Digital Analytics Program (DAP) provides a start-to-finish approach for assessing, reporting, and taking action using Digital.gov in a case study."
     href: "https://digital.gov/resources/how-to-build-an-analytics-strategy/"
   - title: "Video: Continuously improve your website by using customer feedback and web analytics: An IRS case study (length: 31:27)"
     summary: "Learn how you can use web analytics to make improvements to user experience."